 The Yonkers Wastewater Treatment Plant on the city's west side caters to approximately 500,000 Westchester residents and filters over a million gallons of waste each day.
-However, area residents and neighboring municipalities have reported smelling noxious odors ruminating from the plant due to aging scrubbers and poor facility insulation.
+However, area residents and neighboring municipalities have reported smelling noxious odors emanating from the plant due to aging scrubbers and poor facility insulation.
 In response to these claims, the County sponsored an odor control study by CDM Smith completed in June 2019.
 Based on the findings of this report, Westchester County requests \$69.1 million in budgeted federal grants to address long term infrastructural repairs to the plant's odor insulation.
 As the new administration has prioritized addressing the intrinsic impacts of environmental justice, we believe this project will improve the quality of life for Yonkers's predominantly Black and Hispanic middle-class communities living on the city's west side.

-Environmental Protection and Clean Water
+o Environmental Protection and Clean Water

 - The Long Island Sound is a natural treasure and an economic engine for the region that draws families, boaters, tourists and anglers to the sound shore communities.
 We were glad to see the Long Island Sound Future Fund receive approximately \$3.8 million in federal/state grants in 2020.
-We ask that our congressional representatives reinstate all EPA and environmental funds stripped away by the last administration. - Clean, safe water is essential.
+We ask that our congressional representatives reinstate all EPA and environmental funds stripped away by the last administration. - Westchester County urges further action pursuant to the completed re-evaluation study of the Mamaroneck & Sheldrake Rivers Basins in Mamaroneck Village by the US Army Corps of Engineers (USACE) which was completed in 2016.
+Subsequently, a General Re-evaluation Report (GRR) was submitted for consideration in April 2017.
+The plan, authorized by Congress in the Water Resources Development Act of 1986, required re-evaluation due to changes in engineering, hydrological, hydraulic, economic and environmental data which has changed over the intervening 20-30 years.
+Additional work was halted during the last administration and we ask our Federal representatives to authorize funding to move the project forward. - Clean, safe water is essential.
 Many communities in Westchester have aging or insufficient waste water and drinking water systems.
 These systems are very costly to build, maintain, and upgrade, well beyond the reach of most municipalities, so federal and state funding is essential.
 Despite strong bipartisan backing, the Drinking Water Infrastructure Act of 2020 failed to receive a vote in the 116th Congress.
 If passed, both the Clean Water State Revolving Fund (CWSRF) and the Water Infrastructure Finance and Innovation Act (WIFIA) will be reauthorized.
 As this federal funding provides critical support for water and sewer projects, many of which are long overdue, Westchester County strongly urges the re-introduction and swift passage of S. 3590 and a sufficient allocation of associated federal funding. - S. 3590 (116th): Drinking Water Infrastructure Act of 2020: A bill to amend the Safe Drinking Water Act to reauthorize certain provisions, and for other purposes.

-Westchester County Airport: PFAS/PFOs remediation - seeking support from the National Defense Authorization Act (NDAA)
+Westchester County Airport: PFAS/PFO remediation - seeking support from the National Defense Authorization Act (NDAA)